What is Air Ionization and How Does it Work?

 An ion is an atom that has a positive or negative charge.
 When an atom or molecule has an equal number of protons and electrons, it is balanced or neutral.
 If an electron is lost the atom becomes positively charged.
 If an electron is gained, it becomes negatively charged.

 Air is a mixture of gases including nitrogen, oxygen, carbon dioxide, water vapor and other trace gases, any one or more of which can be ionized.
-When any one or more of these gas molecules gains or loses an electron is becomes charged and thus called air ions.
+When any one or more of these gas molecules gains or loses an electron, it becomes charged and thus called air ions.

-According to Wikipedia an air ionizer is a device that uses high voltage to ionize or electrically charge air molecules.
-Air ionizers are used in many different applications from purifying the air of particulates, contaminants and allergens to controlling electrostatic discharge (ESD) in work environments.
+An air ionizer is a device that uses high voltage to ionize or electrically charge air molecules.
+Air ionizers are used in many different applications from purifying the air of particulates, contaminants, and allergens to controlling electrostatic discharge (ESD) in work environments.